Name and place of business

 The CEO shall perform all such operational activities of the Academy that, according to these Statutes or to any Board decision, are not under the responsibility of another body of the Academy.

 The CEO shall report to the Board on a regular basis.
-The CEO shall also regularly liaise with the EC.
+The CEO shall also regularly liaise with the Executive Committee.

-The CEO is not a Member of the EC, but attends EC meetings in a non-voting capacity.
+The CEO is not a Member of the Executive Committee, but attends Executive Committee meetings in a non-voting capacity.

 The CEO shall, whenever useful, make, alter or rescind bylaws relating to the operations of the Academy as well as to any activities under the responsibility of the CEO.